daniel1noble/mito_meta_stress/README.md

 sample_dependent	| A classifier that identified if different rows in the dataset are traits measured on the SAME SAMPLE of animals.
 If the same sample then they share the same number type	| classification of means, e.g., raw or least squares CORT_values_available	| yes' if there are data on CORT levels in response to a manipulation.
-For example, if a study chased fish as a disturbance and measure the effect of this treatment on CORT in addition to mito parameters then this is a 'yes;' if there are no CORT values = "NA" notes	| anything that may be important
+For example, if a study chased fish as a disturbance and measure the effect of this treatment on CORT in addition to mito parameters then this is a 'yes;' if there are no CORT values = "NA" species_phylo | Species name for building the phylogeny species_phylo2 | Species name for inclusion of the species-level (non phylogenetic) random effect obs | Observation number for including a residual random effect to estimate residual variance notes	| anything that may be important